• Skip to primary navigation

 Instructions

-• Sprinkle gelatin powder over ½ cup of the cold water in the bowl of a stand mixer.
+2. Sprinkle 2 ½ Tablespoons (21 g) unflavored gelatin over ½ cup of the cold water in the bowl of a stand mixer.

-• Heat sweetened condensed milk, sugar, and the remaining water over medium-high heat in a medium (at least 1.9 quart or 1.7 liter), covered saucepan for 3-4 minutes.
+3. Heat 12 ounces (340.2 g) granulated sugar, 12 ounces (340.2 g) granulated sugar, and the remaining ½ cup cold water over medium-high heat in a medium (at least 1.9 quart or 1.7 liter), covered saucepan for 3-4 minutes.
 Remove the lid and begin to monitor the temperature with an instant-read thermometer.
 Continue cooking until the temperature reaches 240°F. The mixture will begin to boil vigorously before the temperature is reached.

-• Once the temperature reaches 240°F, immediately remove from heat (the sugar mixture will burn if left on the heat too long).
-Turn the stand mixer on low and pour the hot sugar mixture slowly down the side of the bowl.
+4. Once the temperature reaches 240°F, immediately remove from heat (the sugar mixture will burn if left on the heat too long).
+Turn the stand mixer on low and carefully pour the hot sugar mixture slowly down the side of the bowl.
 Once it has all been added, turn the mixer to high speed.
 Continue whipping until the marshmallow is white, lukewarm, and very thick.
+Add 1 teaspoon vanilla extract and continue mixing for another minute.

 Nutrition